-When a system fault is detected, the "Tire Pressure Monitoring Telltale Light" will flash on and off for 75 seconds and then remain on solid.
+If a system fault is detected, the TPM Telltale Light will flash on and off for 75 seconds and then remain on solid.
 The system fault will also sound a chime.
 In addition, the EVIC will display a "SERVICE TPM SYSTEM" message for a minimum of five seconds and then display dashes (- -) in place of the pressure value to indicate which sensor is not being received.

-providing the system fault still exists.
-If the system fault no longer exists, the "Tire Pressure Monitoring Telltale Light" will no longer flash, and the "SERVICE TPM SYSTEM" message will no longer display, and a pressure value will display in place of the dashes.
+If the ignition switch is cycled, this sequence will repeat, providing the system fault still exists.
+If the system fault no longer exists, the TPM Telltale Light will no longer flash, and the "SERVICE TPM SYSTEM" message will no longer display, and a pressure value will display in place of the dashes.
 A system fault can occur due to any of the following: